AbdullahAskin/AGSOZ/README.md

 <!-- SETUP AND USAGE -->
 ## Setup and Usage

+To run
-To run Zombie Runner, follow these steps:
+Runner, follow these steps:

 1. Clone or download the repository to your local machine
 2. Open the project in your preferred game engine